KennethFam/My-Learning-Journey/Backend/JavaScript/ExpressJS.md

     To test these routes, use [Postman](https://www.postman.com/downloads/) which will allow you to send `GET` and `POST` requests without the browser (we can’t send `POST` requests from the browser address bar).

+- Routes should be placed after other middleware but before error handler.

 ### Express Routing documentation
 - Express's primer on Routing can be found [here](https://expressjs.com/en/guide/routing.html).